 Student Attendance Review Team (SART)

-The is a school-based team developed to ensure students come to school every day and on time.
-It is ’s hope that by working together, we can ensure students attend school regularly.
+The SART is a school-based team developed to ensure students come to school every day and on time.
+It is LALPA’s hope that by working together, we can ensure students attend school regularly.
 The SART Team meets with the parents/guardians to discuss excessive absences and sign a contract that is revisited periodically.

 Referral to the District Attorney